Recently updated on: September 20, 2023

 Dividend investing is a great way to build passive income.
 It is also relatively more relaxed than actively trading in the market.

 Just remember to reinvest the dividends you received to maximize compounding.

-Dividend investing is for the long haul, so make sure that what you’re buying are solid companies.
-Patience will be the determinant of this investing strategy’s success.
+Dividend investing is for the long haul, so make sure you buy solid companies.
+Patience will be the determinant of this investing strategy's success.